Conjectures P1-P15 for Coxeter groups with complete graph: Conjectures P1-P15 for finite dihedral groups

-The aim of this section is to give a new proof of P1-P15 for finite dihedral groups, and determine their cell partition, based on some computations and methods for Coxeter groups with complete graph.
+The aim of this section is to give a new proof of P1-P15 for (irreducible) finite dihedral groups, based on some straightforward computations.
+Note that the original proof is due to \cite{geck2011rank2}.